MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Demos/10-manage-items-service.md

 1. Once downloaded, open the downloaded file.

-1. Complete the gateway setup by using the credentials of the instructor account.
+1. Complete the gateway setup using your organizational account.

 1. Once setup, return to and reload the semantic model settings page.